DRXD1000/Route0x/samples/README.md

 2. All generated synthetic queries will be in the folder `generated_datasets`
 3. `min_samples` signifies the no of samples per route expected for training and defaults to 12.
 4. `samples_per_route` signifies how many synthetic samples to be generated per route.
-4. routebuilder obj method show_default() prints all defaults.
+4. routebuilder obj method show_defaults() prints all defaults.